tomrittervg/checker/README.md

 JobSpawner should be used when you want to run the same logic for multiple servers.
 Look at HTTPServerChecker and TCPServerChecker for examples of how one can use it.

-Be sure to call JobBase.__init__(self, config, ...) in the inner JobBase's init (with all of your arguements); otherwise the job state file will get messed up and be unable to distinguish between your individual spawned jobs.
+Be sure to call JobBase.__init__(self, config, ...) in the inner JobBase's init.
+It should be passed all the arguments that distinguish one job from another - for example for the TCP checker this is the IP and port.
+If you omit this step, the job state file will get messed up and be unable to distinguish between your individual spawned jobs.
+(It does not need 'extra' configuration arguments that do not distinguish jobs such as JobFrequency.
+If you pass them anyway, you will get extra lines in the state file when/if you change those arguments which is not bad, just a little messy.)

 # Install